Understanding Autism Burnout: Signs, Effects, + How to Recover

 Supportive, understanding people

-Sustainable recovery usually means changing the environment — not just expecting the autistic person to cope harder.
+Sustainable recovery usually means changing the environment — not just expecting the autistic individual to cope harder.
 This could look like:

 • Adjusted work or school hours